 Department of Animal Science (ASCI)

-The mission of the Paul Miller Research Center is to provide excellence and cost effective facilities for agricultural research, education, and to play a key role in the development and promotion of agriculture in Vermont and New England.
-The Miller Complex activities emphasize dairy research, equine sciences, mammary biology, milk quality, biosecurity and safety.
+The mission of the UVM Paul R. Miller Research and Educational Center is to provide excellence and cost effective facilities for agricultural research, education, and to play a key role in the development and promotion of agriculture in Vermont and New England.
+The MREC activities emphasize dairy research, equine sciences, mammary biology, milk quality, biosecurity and safety.

 The ELLEN A. HARDACRE Equine Center is located on the northern edge of the complex.
 This is a student cooperative barn which contains 22 stalls, a tack room, horse shower and an inside riding arena.
 There is a state of the art 220 x 110 foot outside area, as well as a riding trail accessible from the complex, which compliment the facility.
 The facility is run as a student cooperative -- students are able to bring their horses to UVM while the are enrolled and enjoy the pursuit of their equine interests with their own animals.